Justifying1/DSA-Assignment-/doc_4.md

 Documentation for 4 number question

-(a) Explanation of how the Data Structures Are Defined
+# Explanation of how the Data Structures Are Defined

 The program uses a doubly linked list with a Node struct:

-    data: Integer value of the node.
+. data: Integer value of the node.

-    prev: Pointer to the previous node.
+. prev: Pointer to the previous node.

     next: Pointer to the next node.

-(b) Description of the Functions Implemented with their purpose
+# Description of the Functions Implemented with their purpose

 1. insertAfter:

 Purpose: Inserts a node with data after node p.

 2. deleteNode:

-   Deletes node d from the list.
+purpose: Deletes node d from the list.

 3. printList:

-   Prints node data in the list.
+Purpose: Prints node data in the list.

-(c) Overview of How the main() Method Is Organized
+# Overview of How the main() Method Is Organized

 The main() function:

+.
 Creates a list with one node (5).

+.
 Prints the initial list.

+.
 Inserts 10 after 5, prints the list.

+.
 Inserts 40 after 10, prints the list.

+.
 Deletes node 10, prints the list.

+.
 Release all nodes, returns 0.

 (d) Sample Output of a Complete Run of the Program